4

 Meals: Nil

 Today you will walk past several fascinating monasteries.
 The path is generally flat following a mix of trail and road, taking you through small villages and countryside.
-This afternoon you will arrive in Ribadesella, where you will overnight.
-The town is known for its beaches and prehistoric cave paintings.
+At first the route passes through beaches such as Palombina and San Antolín, which are beautiful and very popular in summer, then heads inland again through rural areas that are less touristy.
+This afternoon you will arrive in Ribadesella, known for its beaches and prehistoric cave paintings.
 Distance: 28km/17.4mi

 Meals: B

-The route today cuts inland shortly, before returning back to the coastline.
-This is the last real stretch along the coast for some time, so be sure to appreciate the views.
-The walk will end in the picturesque market town of Colunga.
-Distance: 19km/11.8mi
+The route today cuts inland shortly, before returning to the coastline.
+This is the last real stretch along the coast for some time - via several beaches and small villages - so be sure to appreciate the views.
+The walk ends in the picturesque market town of Colunga.
+Distance: 20km/12.5mi

 Meals: B

 Continue through small and historical villages, including Priesca which is home to one of the oldest churches on the Camino - the Church of San Salvador, built in 921.
-The walk into Villaviciosa includes three different crossings.
+The route takes you away from the coast, through more mountainous terrain.
+There are three different crossings.
 Villaviciosa is known as the 'apple capital' of Spain and these can be sampled in one of the town's many cider distilleries.
 Distance: 18km/11.2mi

 Meals: B